-Map and aerial photograph reading: Application of basic principles of map reading emphasizing terrain appreciation and evaluation, marginal information, military and topographic map symbols, methods of orientation and resection, military grid reference systems, classes of aerial photography.
+Map and aerial photograph reading: Application of basic principles of map reading emphasizing terrain appreciation and evaluation, marginal information, military and typographic map symbols, methods of orientation and resection, military grid reference systems, classes of aerial photography.
 Introduction to operations and basic tactics: Review of organization of basic military teams and understanding of duties, responsibilities, and methods of employment of basic military units.
-Introduction to counterinsurgency operations to acquaint cadet with this area.
 Leadership laboratory: Continuation of M.S.
 221.